 Delmarva Peninsula Entrepreneurship

 We are a group of community builders working on making entrepreneurship resources and opportunities more accessible to those in the Delmarva region.
-Learn more about our initiatives and how you can also get involved.

 The Eastern Shore Entrepreneurship Center (ESEC) manages a portfolio of available revolving loan funds to entrepreneurs, and small businesses throughout the Eastern Shore.
 This is a nontraditional source of funding which is more accessible than traditional bank financing.
 Besides, new and existing businesses are invited to apply for loans of up to $200,000.
 Applications are accepted every six weeks.